Family Food on the Table

 Kathryn

-Spicy pork fried rice is an easy recipe that's loaded with veggies and ready in just 25 minutes!
+Spicy pork fried rice is an easy recipe that's loaded with ground pork, fluffy brown rice and plenty of veggies.
+It's ready in just 25 minutes and perfect for a really flavorful weeknight dinner!

 Ingredients